-The Trust assesses on a forward-looking basis the expected credit losses associated with its financial assets carried at amortised cost.
+The Trust assesses on a forward-looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 For trade receivables, the Trust applies the simplified approach permitted by AASB 9, which requires expected lifetime losses.
 For the loan to the Manager, the Trust measures the 12-month expected credit losses where the credit risk on the loan has not increased significantly since initial recognition.
 If the credit risk of the loan increases significantly since initial recognition, the Trust measures the expected lifetime losses.
-As at 30 June 2020, the Trusts assessment of the 12-month expected credit loss on the loan to the Manager is nil (30 June 2019: nil).
+As at 30 June 2021, the Trusts assessment of the 12-month expected credit loss on the loan to the Manager is nil.